gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 Name|Description
 ----|-----------
 `LINE_WRAP_EXTENSIONS`|List of file extensions that should have line wraps in the CodeMirror editor.
 Separate extensions with a comma.
 To line wrap files without extension, just put a comma, e.g. `.txt,`.
-`PREVIEWABLE_FILE_MODES`|Valid file modes that have a preview API associated with them, such as `api/v1/markdown`.
-Separate values by commas.
-Preview tab in edit mode won't show if the file extension doesn't match.

 #### Repository - Upload (`repository.upload`)